 Recovery from natural disaster can be a difficult and uncertain process, especially when it comes to your finances.
-In the aftermath of an event like a hurricane, what if you can’t pay your bills or need money to rebuild?
+In the aftermath of an event like Hurricane Michael, what if you can’t pay your bills or need money to rebuild?
 We’ve gathered our best tips to help you manage your money during natural disaster recovery.

 Natural disaster recovery: First financial steps